-In the following section we demonstrate that CCE can effectively scale beyond low-dimensional data.
-To do so, we perform a series of image regression tasks.
-In real-world problems, the data generating process is not known.
-However, we show that CCE is effective at identifying increasing divergence between a model's predictive distribution and test data when we apply growing levels of perturbations.
-We then provide a comparison of CCE, ECE, and NLL across a variety of datasets.
+We now demonstrate that CCE is monotonic with respect to underlying changes in the distribution of the input, $X$, and labels, $Y$.
+To do so, we perform a series of image regression tasks and show that CCE detects increasing divergence between a model's predictive distribution and the test data under progressively larger perturbations.